 Tel: (707) 263-4688 ext.
 410

-R&R - The Resource and Referral program provides free child care referrals to child care facilities and community resources and events, free information on starting and managing a family child care home business or child care center, and resource lending library for child care providers and parents.
+Resource and Referral: (R & R) provides free child care referrals to child care facilities and community resources and events, free information on starting and managing a family child care home business or child care center, and resource lending library for child care providers and parents.
 Specialized workshops are offered for parents and child care providers on family related topics.
 The program also provides a community resource directory and quarterly newsletter.

-AP - The Alternative Payment program subsidizes child care payments for eligible families who are working, in school or training or participating in a welfare-to-work activity.
+The Alternative Payment Program: subsidizes child care payments for eligible families who are working, in school or training or participating in a welfare-to-work activity.

-CCFP - Child Care Food Program reimburses family child care providers who provide nutritious meals and snacks to children.
+The Child Care Food Program: (CCFP) reimburses family child care providers who provide nutritious meals and snacks to children.
 Ongoing nutrition training is provided.
 The Child Care Food Program is currently serving 672 children and reimbursing 64 providers for nutritious meals served to children while in their care.

-FCCHEN - The Family Child Care Home Education Network provides subsidized childcare services for eligible families who are working, in school or training, or looking for work.
+The Family Child Care Home Education Network: (FCCHEN) provides subsidized childcare services for eligible families who are working, in school or training, or looking for work.
 A select group of family childcare homes provide specialized early childhood development services and developmental assessments.

 Who We Serve: Children, families and child care providers through education, resources, and the promotion of quality child care services.
 RCCC provides advocacy for children, parents and child care providers.

 Established: The program was established in 1975 and is funded through contracts with the California Department of Education, Child Development Division.

-Funding We Bring to Our Community: In 2018, our budget is approximately 7 million dollars.
+Funding We Bring to Our Community: In 2018, our budget was approximately 7 million dollars.
 Since the program’s inception, we’ve brought more than 245 million dollars to our community.